 - Squishing peas changes the way they look and feel.

 - Sticking a sandwich in a drink makes Mum upset!

 If you can understand why your child is playing with food and have a laugh about it, it might make accidents and mess easier to put up with.

 What you can do about messy eating

-Most children this age will squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.
+Most young children squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.
 Here are some ideas to help you cut down on mealtime mess – and make it less stressful.

 If your child is old enough, you could try getting him involved in setting the table.
 If your child has helped to set up the meal, he might be less inclined to mess it up.

-You’ll find messes easier to clean up if you put some plastic or newspaper under the highchair.
+You’ll find messes easier to clean up if you put some plastic or newspaper around your child as she eats.
 You can also leave bath time or a change of clothes for after meals.